 All the reporters agreed, however, that everyone concerned — fans, umpires, players, and the scribes themselves — seemed relieved to see the Giants’ sorry season end.
 “There was no hurrah about it,” Sam Crane wrote in the Evening Journal, “… just a falling of the draperies that shut out all the agonizing remembrances.”18 Damon Runyon, in the New York American, stated that the spectators were “kindly requested to use the exits nearest to them … and to refrain from casting asparagus at the performers.”19 Not surprisingly, commentary on Huenke’s efforts was scanty.
 The Philadelphia Record said the doubleheader “was hardly taken seriously by even the players” and the second game “was more of a joke than the first,” but the writer allowed that Huenke “did better” than Giants starter Eric Erickson, another player making his debut.20 Beyond that, as the Times put it, “The less said about the second game the better.”21

 Huenke went to spring training with New York in 1915 and was said to have “impressed the critics with the Giants in the South,”22 but as the season was about to open he was optioned to Rochester in the Double-A International League.
 He never made it back to the big time and pitched only two more years.
 He went 11-13 for Rochester in 1915 and 19-16 in 1916, when he started with Rochester but spent most of the season with the Troy/Harrisburg franchise in the Class B New York State League.
-In the final weeks of his career, Huenke pitched two complete games in a doubleheader at Utica, losing the first 1-0, winning the second 2-0, and allowing just three hits in each.
-He also beat Syracuse 3-1 with a seven-inning one-hitter.23
+Huenke pitched two complete games in a doubleheader at Utica, losing the first 1-0, winning the second 2-0, and allowing just three hits in each.
+He also beat Syracuse 3-1 with a seven-inning one-hitter.23 He started the 1917 season with Rochester and, in May, he was acquired by the Syracuse club in the New York State League.

 On February 24, 1916, Huenke married Elsie Berend, a German immigrant.
 They had two daughters and remained together for 52 years until her death on May 3, 1968.
 After retiring from baseball, Huenke returned to New Bremen to operate a farm with his brother William.
 In 1940 Huenke ran for county commissioner as a Republican.
 He was elected to a four-year term and was re-elected in 1944.